 Day 05, Mon: Excursion to Yamdrok Tsho Lake

 Embark on a ride of a lifetime along Lhasa-Kathmandu Southern Highway that runs parallel to the Himalayas.
 After half an hour from the city, you will drive across Yarlungdzangbo River and the road gradually climbs to Kamba La (4797m/15,820ft) from where you will have the first view of brilliant turquoise blue Yamdrok Tso Lake that lies several feet below the road.
-This is one of the four holiest lakes of Tibet and home of wrathful deities.
+This is one of the four holiest lakes of Tibet and home to wrathful deities.
 Along with the lake, the view in the distance massif of Mt.
 Nojin Kangtsang (7191m) can be seen.
 We visit the lake and return to Lhasa by late afternoon.
 Overnight in Lhasa at Kyichu hotel (B).

 Day 06, Tue: Flight to Kathmandu

-Transfer to airport for flight to Kathmandu, meet the guide at the airport in Kathmandu and travel up to Swyambhunath temple, set high on a hill with commanding views of the Kathmandu valley.
+Transfer to airport for flight to Kathmandu, meet the guide at the airport in Kathmandu and travel up to Swyambhunath temple, set high on a hill with commanding views of Kathmandu valley.
 In the afternoon, tour to Patan, the city of fine arts and one of the three queen cities of the valley.
-Visit Durbar Square, Krishna Mandir and Mahavihar - Golden Temple of Lord Buddha built in the 12th century.
+Visit Durbar Square, Krishna Mandir and other attractions.
 Overnight in Kathmandu at Kasthamandap boutique hotel (B).